 This year-long junior course is designed for motivated college preparatory students interested in enhancing their literary analysis abilities and composition skills.
-This course, a survey of American Literature, requires students to read, interpret, and analyze poetry, essays, short stories, drama, and novels from Early American Writings and the Romantic Movement through Regionalism and Naturalism up to Modernism and Contemporary Literature.
-By the end of the year, students will develop an appreciation of these unique literary styles and genres in diverse American writings.
-In response to their reading and literary analyses, students develop skills for speaking and listening, for vocabulary development and also for refinement of their writing skills.
-Students continue to use the building blocks of the writing process to develop essays of persuasion, compare - contrast, cause - effect, description and literary analysis that originate from the literature.
+This course, a survey of American Literature, requires students to read, interpret, and analyze poetry, essays, short stories, drama, and novels from all eras through thematic units.
+By the end of the year, students will develop an appreciation of unique literary styles and genres in diverse American writings.
+In response to their reading and literary analyses, students develop skills for speaking and listening, for vocabulary development, and for refinement of their writing skills.
+Students continue to use the building blocks of the writing process to develop essays of persuasion, description, and literary analysis that originate from the literature.
 By incorporating multiple factors of literary study, writing, grammar, vocabulary development, and usage, students will become advanced readers and writers, fully prepared for senior level Academic English 4.
 A component of the course is the College/Career Project.
-Criteria for Selection - Approval by 10th grade English teacher.
+Criteria for Selection-Approval by 10th grade English teacher.